 - 1. The major part of this guide consists of course descriptions.
-The courses are organized by department, i.e., Social Studies, Business Education, Technology Engineering & Manufacturing, etc. - 2.
-Each individual course is one trimester (12 weeks) in length, has its own course number, and is worth one credit unless otherwise stated.
+The courses are organized by department, i.e., Social Studies, Business Education, Technology Engineering & Manufacturing, etc. - Each individual course is one trimester (12 weeks) in length, has its own course number, and is worth one credit unless otherwise stated.
 The time of the year the course is offered is designated by F (Fall trimester), W (Winter trimester), and S (Spring trimester). - 3.
 Although each course is one trimester in length, some courses are intended to follow a sequence in order to take a full year of that course.
 Example: Biology F-5051, W-5052, S-5053 (Fall, Winter, Spring). - 4.
-Advanced, Honors and Advanced Placement® courses are listed in several departments.
+Advanced, Honors and Advanced Placement[®] courses are listed in several departments.
 An "Advanced" level course is the second year programming of a particular class (Example: Accounting and Advanced Accounting).
 An "Honors" course is a course taught at a higher level or faster pace students would choose either the regular level or the honors level (Example: Chemistry or Honors Chemistry).
-An Advanced Placement® course is a full year course taught at a rigorous level.
+An Advanced Placement[®] course is a full year course taught at a rigorous level.
 College credit is awarded at some colleges provided the student successfully completes the A.P. exam in May with a score of "3" or higher.
 Please check with the individual college for specific details involving granting of college credit. - 5.
 Some classes are offered for specific grade levels. - 6.
 A prerequisite is a course that is required before taking another course.
 Some courses have prerequisites.
-Example: Drawing Course Title: Drawing 1043 Grades: 9-10-11-12 Prerequisite: Introduction to Art 2D Who is allowed to take the class?
+Example:DrawingCourse Title:Drawing1043Grades: 9-10-11-12Prerequisite:Introduction to 2D/3D Art Who is allowed to take the class?
 Students in 9th, 10th, 11th and 12th grades.
 Prerequisite?
-You must have Introduction to Art 2D before you take Drawing.
-7. Be sure to read the course descriptions carefully before a class is selected at www.district196.org/avhs.
+You must have Introduction to 2D/3D Art before you take Drawing.
+7. Be sure to read the course descriptions carefully before a class is selected.
 When registering online, students enter course numbers, not course names.
+AP[®] and Advanced Placement[®] are registered trademarks of the College Board.
+Used with permission.
 Apple Valley High School Graduation Credit Requirements To be eligible for graduation each student shall have completed 66 credits in Grades 9, 10, 11, and 12.
 Grade 12 Requirements:

 - 3 English Language Arts courses Minimum of one each trimester.
-Must take three English electives or AP® American Literature and Composition. - 3 12th Grade Social Studies courses Minimum of one each trimester one trimester of economics is required Total of at least 5 credits each trimester, totaling 15 trimester credits for the year.
+Must take three English electives or AP[®] American Literature and Composition or AP[®] Language and Composition. - 3 12th Grade Social Studies courses Minimum of one each trimester one trimester of economics is required Total of at least 5 credits each trimester, totaling 15 trimester credits for the year.
 However, students are encouraged to take more.
 Grade 11 Requirements:

 - 3 English Language Arts courses Minimum of one each trimester.
-Must take English 11 or AP® Language and Composition - World History courses Minimum of one each trimester.
-AP® Modern World History also meets all World History requirements. - 3 Mathematics courses - 3 Science courses (Chemistry or Physics in grade 11 or 12) Total of at least 5 trimester credits each trimester, totaling 15 trimester credits for the year.
+Must take English 11 or AP[®] Language and Composition - 3 World History courses Minimum of one each trimester. - AP[®] Modern World History also meets all World History requirements. - 3 Mathematics courses - 3 Science courses (Chemistry or Physics in grade 11 or 12) Total of at least 5 trimester credits each trimester, totaling 15 trimester credits for the year.
 However, students are encouraged to take more credits.
 Grade 10 Requirements: